 Joe is now working as Mocap Tech Animator at Deep Silver Dambuster Studios

 He was the placement student during 2016, running the studio, during which time he helped run a shoot in Norway, Captured Sir Simon Rattle and brought in students from across the University from various Sports and Activity clubs.
 He has returned to his studies on the BSc (Hons) Computer Animation course where he is on target to achieve a first, but continues to be part of our team.

 Joe's interest in animation developed when he was first introduced to Adobe Flash at secondary school.
 After developing a great understanding of the software, he managed to gain work experience at Complete Control a Bafta award winning 2D animation company.
 After a successful week he was invited back during the summer, where he worked as a concept artist producing designs for various child interactive media such as 'The Wimpy Kid'.

 After joining University, Joe joined Stina & the Wolf as an environment artist and has since gone on to produce a number of assets.
-He has also worked on projects for the M.O.D. & Serene Silence (an upcoming rpg game) whilst studying; and working as a bar supervisor at a local cocktail bar.

 Scott completed his MSc Computer Animation studies in September 2016.
 Having previously completed the BSc Computer Animation course while working on Stina & the Wolf as a Technical Director (TD).
 He focused his Master's on pipeline tools for rigging and character setup using Fabric Engine.
 Programming has always been one of his strongest skills and he joined the to team aid in developing and improving the existing pipelines and software tools.